Taco Bell Interview Questions

 20. Can you describe a situation where you had to resolve a conflict with a coworker or customer?
 How did you handle it?

-• In a previous job, a customer was upset due to a mix-up with their order, and they became agitated.
+• In a previous job, a customer was upset due to a mix-up with their order.
 I calmly listened to their concerns, empathized with their frustration, and apologized for the mistake, even though it wasn’t my fault.
-I then took immediate action to rectify the situation by correcting the order and providing a discount on their next visit.
+I immediately fixed the situation by correcting the order and providing a discount on their next visit.

 Questions to ask at the End of the Interview